 - 19.1 Under Section 125 of the Police Reform and Social Responsibility Act 2011 the Council can adopt a Late Night Levy, following a consultation process, outlined by the Home Office.
 It allows the Council to charge an additional fee to any licensed premises that has a licence for the sale of alcohol (on and off sales) after 12 midnight and up to 06:00 in order to cover the additional costs associated with late night alcohol trading.
-Legislation allows this to start from midnight but it is up to the Council to decide when they wish to apply it. - 19.2 The Council cannot implement both a Late Night Levy and an EMRO. - 19.3 Any income raised by the Levy must be split with the local Police force; the Police would receive a minimum of 70% of funds raised and the Council's 30% must be used to fund services which make the late night economy a more welcoming place.
+Legislation allows this to start from midnight but it is up to the Council to decide when they wish to apply it. - 19.2 Any income raised by the Levy must be split with the local Police force; the Police would receive a minimum of 70% of funds raised and the Council's 30% must be used to fund services which make the late night economy a more welcoming place. - 19.3 The Council will consider implementing a Late Night Levy if appropriate.